OUR STORY

 WHO WE ARE

-June Jo Lee is a Food Ethnographer
+June Jo Lee, Author and Food Ethnographer

-and co-founder of Readers to Eaters, dedicated to food literacy through books and community programming.
-A pioneer in multicultural publishing and co-founder of Lee & Low Books, he was named one of Publishers Weekly’s Top 25 Book Industry Changemakers.
+Philip is the co-founder of READERS to EATERS, an independent press in San Francisco dedicated to food literacy through books and community programming.
+In 1991, he co-founded Lee & Low Books, a pioneer in multicultural children's literature in New York City.
+He has been named one of Publishers Weekly’s “Top 25 Book Industry Changemakers.”

 Sugar Mirrors (CGMs)